elasticio/gspreadsheets/README.md

 Trigger uses version 4 of [Google Sheet API](https://developers.google.com/sheets/api/).
 You can find more information in the [Google Sheets API Documentation](https://developers.google.com/sheets/api/samples/reading).

-### Rows
-**Deprecated** - please use [New Spreadsheet Row](#new-spreadsheet-row) trigger.

-The  **Rows** *trigger* reads the data in each row of a given Google Spreadsheet and passes it to the next stage of your integration flow.

-#### The process

-In the beginning, the system will read all the rows from a given Google Spreadsheet and process it further along with your designed integration flow.
-It will also create an initial state of your spreadsheet, we call it a ***snapshot***, in order to have something to compare after your data is updated.

-After the initial read, any further requests for an update will be compared to this snapshot and if any changes are detected they will be passed along the integration flow as well.
-It is, therefore, imperative to provide a **readable spreadsheet** for smooth integration.

-#### What is a readable spreadsheet?

-The nature of API that the platform uses to read the rows in Google Spreadsheets dictates the use of certain rules that it is useful to follow for a smooth integration of your data.
-In addition to the **Minimum Requirements** your spreadsheet must have:

-1.  **No empty spaces** - This means no empty columns, no empty rows, and no spaces or newlines after each record.
-The **reading process stops if it encounters empty columns or rows** since there is no way to know if there are new or more records afterward.
-2.  **Only `STRING` values** - Your data will be processed as a `STRING` data type.
-3.  **No formula** - If you calculate the value of any field using a formula the system will only read the `VALUE` of that field and convert it into a `STRING` data type.
-4.  **One sheet only** - Your Google Spreadsheet must contain **only one sheet**.
-Even if you insert a second one, it will be ignored by the system.

-#### External and internal ID for each row

-When any given row is processed by the system it receives a *unique name* or a unique ID so that it can be recognized by the system afterward if you want to make any changes to the values in that specific row.

-> In our system the row number in the Google Spreadsheet is taken as a unique ID to process through the integration flow.

 ## Actions